pwall567/kjson-spring/README.md

 Note that the default Spring behaviour is to scan the package in which the `@ComponentScan` (or `@SpringBootApplication`) occurs.
 When one or more packages or classes are specified on a `@ComponentScan`, only the specified package(s) will be scanned;
-to include the current package it must be specified explicitly.
+to retain the default behaviour, the current package must be also specified, along with `io.kjson.spring`.

 ## Configuration